engineerapart/TheRemoteFreelancer/README.md

 ## Contributing
 Please please please contribute to the list!
 If you have freelance work available, or know someone who does, feel free to open a pull request to augment this list!
 If PRs come in quuite regularly I'll actually bother to create a website and backend for it.

+Also, if anyone would like to make a proper logo for this, I'd be eternally grateful.
+I whipped this one together using [VennGage](https://venngage.com).

 Thank you for looking :) Good hunting!